MaksTuev/clean_app/README.md

 ##Structure Packages
 Structure packages is hybrid of package-by-layer and package-by-feature styles.
 It have a special significance because it defines the basic architecture and the way of thinking of developer.

+The main purpose of this structure packages is divide application code on most independent parts.

 Root package contains five subpackages